 This post may include affiliate links.
 Thank you for your support.

-Use leftover canned pumpkin to make these 5-ingredient homemade peanut butter and pumpkin dog treats!
+Use leftover canned pumpkin to make these 5-ingredient pumpkin dog treats!
 They’re super easy to make and the perfect fall treat for your furry friend.

-Since making these homemade peanut butter dog treats last year I’ve decided that homemade treats are where it’s at.
+Since making peanut butter dog treats last year I’ve decided that homemade treats are where it’s at.
 They’re so easy and inexpensive!
-And although I personally haven’t taste-tested them, I know they taste pretty good because Olive and all her friends gobble them up like they’re going out of style.
+And although I personally haven’t taste-tested them, I know they taste pretty good because Olive, our Yorkie and all her friends gobble them up like they’re going out of style.

-Maria and I tested making a pumpkin-based treat without peanut butter, but the batter was really wet and sticky, even with extra flour so we settled on a peanut butter and pumpkin mixture, which worked perfectly.
-I honestly think dogs will like this flavor combo better than plain pumpkin anyway so it’s probably for the better.
+I tested making a pumpkin dog treat without peanut butter, but the batter was really wet and sticky, even with extra flour so I settled on a peanut butter and pumpkin mixture, which worked perfectly.
+I honestly think dogs will like this flavor combo better than plain pumpkin anyway!
+Here’s what you need:

 I made some mini ones using a tiny dog bone cookie cutter because they’re the perfect size for Olive and small breeds, but I also I purchased a larger cookie cutter and made some bigger bones for Olive’s friends.